stanley-c-so/async-algos/number-of-islands.md

 ## Credits

-- This .md was a collaboration between Jing Cao (github.com/peoplemakeculture) and Stanley So (github.com/stanley-c-so)
+- This .md was a collaboration between Jing Cao (github.com/peoplemakeculture) of GH and Stanley So (github.com/stanley-c-so) of FSA!